reusable-ui/reusable-ui-monorepo/states/view-state/README.md

 #### 🧠 Resolution Logic

-The `animationViewProgressing` and `animationViewRegressing` variables are only defined during their respective transition phases.
+The `animationViewAdvancing` and `animationViewReceding` variables are only defined during their respective transition phases.

 These variables are registered to `@reusable-ui/animation-feature`, so you typically don’t need to consume them directly.
 Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining view-switching animations with other state-driven transitions.